MiguelCos/summarize_psm_tsv_fragpipe/README.md

 3. Add your `psm.tsv` and `annotation.txt` file in the `data/` folder.
   Note: the `annotation.txt` file is the one generated and/or required by TMT integrator for summarization.
 4. Open the `summarize_psm_tsv_fragpipe.R` script.
+5. Modify line 8 and line 10 to define your desired Peptide probability and Purity cut-off.
-5. Click on `Source`, on the top right corner.
+6. Click on `Source`, on the top right corner.

 ### What does it do?